retrodaredevil/track-shooter/README.md

 *nix: ```./gradlew desktop:run```

 If you are using logcat, this may be useful if the console is being spammed: `(?=^((?!Skip ramp).)*$)(?=^((?!This process).)*$)`

+## Conventions
+* Use conventions found in `.editorconfig`
+* If you come across a file that has mixed spaces and tabs, change the spaces to tabs IF you make other changes in the file
+* If you come across a file with `Objects.requireNonNull()` IF you make other changes, change it to use a static import

+## Contributing
+If you want to get involved, feel free to create an issue about an idea that you have.
+Pull requests are welcome, but if you create an issue I can get back to you if I think the pull request will be accepted.

 ## Why I made this
 I've always loved "retro" arcade games.
 Some of my favorites are Galaga, Pacman, and Xevious.
 I wanted to create a game